The Auschwitz Gateway Project

 2015-2016, 7 minutes

-This video installation is designed to be experienced in one place only; the renovated cinema hall located 200 feet from the entrance to Auschwitz.
-The intent is to convey a few basic facts and to set a simple reference tone for the 1.5 million annual visitors to the Auschwitz-Birkenau Memorial and Museum.
-The production serves as a bridge experience for visitors, taking them from the world of their transport to modern-day Oswiecim (via motorcoach, auto, or train) to the world they will enter momentarily when they walk under the “Arbeit Macht Frei” gateway to the Auschwitz 1 site.
-An innovative use of archival stills and motion picture overlapping with contemporary 4k plates and low altitude visuals will allow people to focus on the places where each visitor stands today, amidst the low and lengthening shadows of yesterday.
+The video conveys a few basic facts and sets a simple tone for visitors to the Auschwitz-Birkenau Memorial and Museum.
+The production serves as a bridge experience, in between the world of the "visitor transport experience" to modern-day Oswiecim (via motorcoach, auto, or train) to the world they will enter momentarily when they walk under the “Arbeit Macht Frei” gateway to the Auschwitz 1 site.
+The installation was designed to be experienced in this one place only; in a renovated cinema hall located 200 feet from the gateway to Auschwitz.
+An innovative use of archival stills and motion picture overlaps with contemporary 4k plates and low altitude visuals.
+This allows visitors to focus on the places where each person will physically stand on this day, amidst the low and lengthening shadows of yesterday.
+The audio track is available in dozens of languages.
+The installation went live in the summer of 2021.
+Even in the pandemic, 70,000 people passed through the cinema hall in the last part of 2021.
+"A very valuable part of the whole experience," says Pawel Sawecki (Media and Press Officer, Auschwitz-Birkenau Memorial Museum.)

 This VIDEO excerpt from the Gateway Project was used for the commemoration of the 70th Anniversary of the Liberation of Auschwitz.